erikdrobne/rangepicker.js/README.md

 Option | Description
 --- | ---
 `range` | An object containing range options.
 It consists of ```size```, ```step``` and ```value``` parameters. |
+`height` | Component height in px.
+By default, height will be equal to range item width.
 `disabled` | Default ```false```.
 If ```true```, component will be disabled.

 ### Methods